Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Introduction

 To address the above issue, in 2023, Feng \emph{et al.} proposed an alternative to DPSGD called Spectral-DP \cite{spectral}.
 The authors point out that the utility loss in DPSGD and the variants derive from the direct gradient clipping and noise addition to the model.
-Thus, Spectral-DP designs a novel method to perform the low-bandwidth noise addition on the model gradients in the Fourier domain.
-Since the weight vectors have a more sparse distribution in the frequency domain, Spectral-DP realizes a noise reduction via a filtering operation.
-However, the filtering ratio inevitably results in the loss of the original gradients and unstable noise levels.
-Thus, the performance of Spectral-DP can be further enhanced.
+Building atop of the observation that the vectors have more sparse distributions in the transferred domain \cite{FFT1, xiao2010differential}, Spectral-DP designs a novel method to perform the low-bandwidth noise addition on the model gradients using Fast Fourier Transformation (FFT).
+The sparsity enables Spectral-DP to realize a noise reduction via a filtering operation.
+Although this method significantly enhances the model utility compared to the previous work, the noise reduction in Spectral-DP highly relies on a filtering ratio $\rho$.
+This hand-crafted hyperparameter results in an unstable noise level.
+Moreover, the reduction method in Spectral-DP inevitably discards parts of the original gradients along with the noise thus the performance can be further enhanced.

-Generally speaking, the model utility under different DP methods is determined by two primary factors: (i) how much noise is added to the model gradients, and (ii) how much original gradient is retained.
-The existing schemes either invoke a high noise scale or might cause information loss during the algorithm, thus leading to an unsatisfying model accuracy.
+Generally speaking, the model utility under different DP methods is determined by two primary factors: (i) how much noise is added to the model gradients, and (ii) how many original gradients are retained.
+Analyzed from this perspective, the existing schemes either invoke a high noise scale or might cause information loss during the algorithm, thus leading to an unsatisfying model accuracy.

-\textbf{Our objectives}.
-The objective of this paper is to shed some light on the differential private deep learning training.
+\textbf{Our Objectives}.
+The objective of this paper is to shed some light on the differentially private deep learning training.
 Our proposed algorithm should retain all the gradient information and add less noise than the current schemes, thus achieving better model utility than the baseline methods with a more comprehensive theoretical analysis.